 How to Choose the Right Kitchen Sink for the Way You Actually Cook

 Choosing a kitchen sink online is easy.
-Choosing the right kitchen sink for the way you actually cook is where most people get stuck.
+Choosing the right kitchen sink for the way you actually cook is where people get stuck.
+A sink can look perfect in a product photo and still annoy you every day if it is too shallow, too cramped for your biggest cookware, or the wrong layout for how your kitchen really runs.

-This guide is the simple cheat sheet we would use with someone standing in front of the display asking, “Should I get a single bowl or double bowl?” or “Do I need a drainer?” or “Will my air fryer basket even fit in this thing?”
+This guide is the simple cheat sheet we would use with someone standing in front of the display asking whether they should get a single bowl or double bowl, whether they need a drainer, or whether their air fryer basket will even fit.
+If you want to browse while reading, start with our range of kitchen sinks, plus more compact cafe bar sinks for secondary prep zones and butler's pantries.

 If you remember nothing else from this guide, remember this: the best sink is the one that suits the messiest, bulkiest, most annoying part of your real routine, not the neatest version of your kitchen in your head.

-- If bench space is tight, think carefully about whether you want a built-in drainer or would rather keep more usable worktop.
+• If bench space is tight, think carefully about whether you want a built-in drainer or would rather keep more usable worktop.

-- If you are renovating for a cleaner, more modern look, an undermount sink is often the favourite.
+• If you are renovating for a cleaner, more modern look, an undermount sink is often the favourite.

-- If you want a simpler replacement into an existing benchtop, a topmount sink is often the easier path.
+• If you want a simpler replacement into an existing benchtop, a topmount sink is often the easier path.

 In other words, pick the sink around your habits, your cookware and your bench space, not just the finish.